Public-Health-Scotland/technical-docs/Information Sharing/Dashboard Accessibility Guidance.md

 * Chrome browser extensions:
   * The [axe browser extension](https://www.deque.com/axe/browser-extensions/) is useful for running automated and guided tests on targeted web pages.
 Signing up to axe beta allows you to export results and run all automatic tests.
-  * The [WAVE browser extension](https://wave.webaim.org/extension/) can be used to run automated tests in an easy to view format.
+  * The [WAVE browser extension](https://wave.webaim.org/extension/) can be used to run automated tests in an easy-to-view format.
   * [Lighthouse tool](https://developers.google.com/web/tools/lighthouse)
   * [Accessibility Insights](https://accessibilityinsights.io/en/downloads/) tools for a variety of platforms, not just Chrome.
 * Portable [NVDA screen reader](https://www.nvaccess.org/download/)